Surviving The Wavy Hair Transition Period

 Trust the process.
 It'll be worth it!

-• How to protect your hair overnight
+• How to prevent your waves from falling flat

 by Abi Reid